OlegIlyenko/graphiql-workspace/README.md

 [![graphiql-workspace](https://raw.githubusercontent.com/OlegIlyenko/graphiql-workspace/master/screenshot.png)](http://toolbox.sangria-graphql.org/graphiql)

+## Getting started

+After you cloned the project, do the `npm install` and then use `./scripts/build.sh` or `./scripts/quickBuild.sh` to build the project.

+In order to see it in action, you can use an example html page `./example/index.html`.

 ## Community

 * [`graphiql-workspace-app`](https://gitlab.com/kachkaev/graphiql-workspace-app) — an instance of [`crete-react-app`](https://github.com/facebookincubator/create-react-app) that wrapps `graphiql-workspace`.
 Can be easily launched at `graphiql.yourcompany.com` as a lightweight Docker container (&lt;&nbsp;20MB).
 Hosted on GitLab.